gmhcode/HomeworkAssignment/README.md

 ## Approach

 I chose to go with UIKit instead of SwiftUI, I assumed that's what was preferred for this project.
+Though, it's worth mentioning that I believe it's much easier to swap strategies, and code in general due to the inherent modularity of SwiftUI, which (in my opinion) is desirable for a new project.

 I went with an interpretation of the MVVM design pattern for testing and ease of data transfer purposes, but I chose to include a controller which handles all the backend calls and parsing.
 Doing so makes seperation of concernes and data handling easier to work with across multiple ViewModels.